-Shoe empire founder donates $25-million to McGill
+Aldo shoe empire founder donates $25-million to McGill

 In addition to the school, the Bensadoun gift will be used to fund student scholarships, hire new professors and establish a research chair in retailing.

-By design, the school expects to attract students from business and other faculties on campus to foster an interdisciplinary approach to the study of retailing, she says.
+By design, the school expects to attract students from business and other faculties on campus to foster an interdisciplinary approach to the study of retailing, says Dr. Bajeux-Besnainou.

 “In Montreal, there is a lot of push in artificial intelligence and neuroscience and that is directly linked to the retail industry,” says Dr. Bajeux-Besnainou.
-Citing as well McGill’s academic presence in architecture, agriculture, nutrition and sustainability, she adds, “We want to build on these strengths and they will be very important in the new school.”
+Citing McGill’s academic presence in architecture, agriculture, nutrition and sustainability, she adds, “We want to build on these strengths and they will be very important in the new school.”

 Of the new world of commerce, Mr. Bensadoun says, “It is not any more a question of accounting and finance; it is a question of philosophy, architecture, neuroscience and trying to understand the customer.
 It is [now] a question of artificial intelligence, analytics, sociology and anthropology.”